 Components of the event sequence

 (Abstract) Return and Forward Space Link Availability Extension point.
 The event sequence profile structure requires a method to define what is being added in the extension point.
 As a general definition, a space link is defined by its carrier profile (referenced), a qualifier/type and extensions for: key parameters of the state, key parameters in a change-of-state.
-There are two main extension points: 1) adding a new space link availability state, or 2) extending the existing space link availability via additional parameters.00
+There are two main extension points: 1) adding a new space link availability state, or 2) extending the existing space link availability via additional parameters.

-Figure 0-4, Space Link Availability structure - return space link example

-This extension scenario extends the event profile with a return space link.
-To distinguish itself in the structure, an identification component is added to the structure.
-The main purpose of this inclusion is provide a qualifier that a processor could use to then appropriately use and/or validate the respective parameters, change events, data transport events.
-The advantage of including it in the structure is so a processor does not have to seek the information externally.

-Return and Forward Data Transports are containers for defining specific data transport states as they pertain to their respective managed services.
-Extending the event sequence with new data transport states has a similar approach.
+For comparison, the original Blue 1 structure for the Event Sequence Profile Result is included as figure.
+Note: the invocation Event Sequence Profile has the exact same structure as the result but with different state names to emphasize the invocation role; to ease discussion, changes are described for just the result profile with the expectation that the changes will also fold in to the invocation profile similarly.

+Figure 0-4, Event Sequence Profile Result from Blue 1

+Approach #1:

+This approach entails having one data transport state accommodate all transfer services.
+This implies that the extensions that need to be made include adding new parameters to the data transport availability states.

+Figure 0-5, Event Sequence Profile Result re-factored with extensibility

+Approach #2

+This approach is more explicit in defining a state for each transfer service.
+This would allow 1) allocating the parameters of the state behavior to a proper set of states, 2) for states/services to execute in parallel over a space link (where applicable) .
+This adds an extension point at the data transport availability level such that an extension is essentially adding a new data transport availability state.

-Figure 00-6, Example defining a data transport state for Monitor data CSTS
+Figure 0-7, Example defining a data transport state for Monitor data CSTS